nvanderperren/FAME-tests/README.md

 2. cropped faces in the `data/faces/` folder
 3. a visualisation of the clusters in the `data/clusters/` folder
 4. a UMAP visualisation (`UMAP_clusters.html`) in the `data/` folder
-5. files needed for the labeling tool:
+5. files needed for the labeling tool in the `data/labeling/` folder:
-   1. `images.csv`: a list of path names, predictions and alike faces of each found person on a photo in the `data/preparation/` folder
+   1. `images.csv`: a list with face ID, path of cropped image, predictions and alike faces of each found face
-   2. `metadata.csv`: additional metadata per face (cropped image), also in the `data/preparation/` folder
+   2. `metadata.csv`: additional metadata per face (cropped image)